 On the left, we see what the UK charges.
 The only proper tax is the GB Air Passenger Duty.
 The UB tax is not described well, but essentially is your paying for the use of the airport.
 This depends on which airport you use.
 Heathrow being the most expensive with regional airports being a lot less.
 That said, fares from regional airports are usually a lot higher than the main airports of London, so this "benefit" is more than outweighed by the higher fares charged to regional airports.

-What has to be noted is that the tax you pay is an addition of country A (which you leave) and country B (which you are going to) - and this is then repeated for when you return.
+What has to be noted, however, is that the tax you pay is an addition of country A (which you leave) and country B (which you are going to) - and this is then repeated for when you return.
 Below is a booking for a trip, in Economy to New York.
 Taxes are first indicated by the generic letters, "XT" which means "total of all taxes and charges".
 As you will see £40 goes to the UK Government, £13.00 for using Heathrow, £15.40 to the US Federal Government, £2.60 for US Customs, £3.60 for the US to check you out, £2.60 "APHIS" (flora and fauna) £1.30 for more US security, £65.00 for the fuel and the XF tax, which you will see in this case amounts to £4.50 for the City of New York.
 A tidy sum.
-(Note: Taxes have increased since writing this, but the same principles apply)

 How do these apply on my ticket ?